ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_activate_deactivate_uin.md)

 ## 1.5 Find an Individual’s ID [**[↑]**](#table-of-contents)
 When an individual forgets their ID information he/she can find it by providing their biometric information in the Registration Center.
-Registration processor then uses the captured biometrics to find the individual’s ID  and sends his/her ID card to their registered address through the country's configured printing and postal service.
+Registration processor then uses the captured biometrics to find the individual’s ID and sends his/her ID credential to their registered address through the country's configured printing and postal service.

 # 2. Configurable Workflow [**[↑]**](#table-of-contents)